Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **LastModifiedAt**: November 10, 2021

-**Why this rule is important**: It will lead to code generation failure in downstream pipeline.
+**Why this rule is important**: It will lead to code generation failure in SDK generation pipeline.

 **How to fix the violation**:
 Just change the enum value to the right type.